 What Does It Cost To Get A Passport?

 As with most things in life (and, certainly, most things that relate to travel) you'll need to pay some cold, hard cash to get your hands on a U.S. passport.
-Like noted above, there are application fees and execution fees for each passport type.
+As mentioned above, there are application fees and execution fees for each passport type.
 These fees apply to first time applicants, age 16 and older.

 There are also fees for additional services.
 Such as...